Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - E.g. Oscillating brain waves, breathing, walking, heartbeat, circadian clocks.
 - The circuits controlling breathing have no idea if they've generated one thousand, one million, or one billion breathing cycles.
 - There's little experimental support for the internal clock model of timing.
-- Spatiotemporal pattern: a spatial pattern that changes over time.
+- *Spatiotemporal pattern*: a spatial pattern that changes over time.
-- Short-term synaptic plasticity: use-dependent changes in synaptic strength.
+- *Short-term synaptic plasticity*: use-dependent changes in synaptic strength.
 - Much like how the diameter of a ripple in a pond contains information about how much time has elapsed since the raindrop fell, the strength of a synapse at any given moment contains temporal information about how long ago that synapse was last used.
 - Maybe this is how the brain tells time on the order of hundreds of milliseconds; using short-term synaptic plasticity.
-- Population clock: that each moment of time is represented by a large subpopulation of active neurons.
+- *Population clock*: that each moment of time is represented by a large subpopulation of active neurons.
 - If spatiotemporal patterns of neural activity within a population of neurons are to be used as a timer, they must repeat the same pattern again and again in response to the same context and stimulus.
 - Experimental evidence supports the repetition of the spatiotemporal pattern, but the mechanism is unknown.
 - Review of chaotic dynamical systems.